 All graduation requirements will be listed explicitly in the parent-student handbook.
 Students will regularly review them in their advisory period.
-Parents, students, and advisers will discuss them together during student led conferences as students advance through their high school careers.
+Parents, students, and advisers will discuss them together during student led conferences with students throughout their high school careers.
 At the beginning of each school year ALA will host a Senior Information night for students and parents.
 At this meeting school administration will outline graduation requirements and specifics about the Senior culminating project.